JasonThomasData/RL-arduino-bot/README.md

 There are a bunch of ideas I drew down in pics/

 The control flow diagram was created [here](https://www.draw.io/) and the .xml file is what that app takes for upload.

+### Paths

+The paths for the robot to move along are in pics/paths/

+These are roughly sized to be printed on A4, but you might need to scale it up slightly.

 ### Reading